Metrohan/MelodAI/README.md

 # Installation
 Download MuseHub and MuseScore from [here](https://www.musehub.com/).

-After that, you must install music21 using pip install.
+After that, you must install music21 with using pip install.

 ```
 pip install music21